gurditsingh/hydeout/_posts/test.md

 ## What is KTable

-`KTable` is the abstraction of a **changelog stream** from a primary-keyed table.
+`KTable` is the abstraction of a **changelog stream**where each data record represents an update.
 Each record in the changelog stream is an update on the primary-keyed table with the record key as the primary key.

 `KTable` assumes that records from the source topic that have `null` keys are simply dropped.